North Hollywood station

-North Hollywood station is a combined rapid transit (known locally as a subway) and bus rapid transit (BRT) station in the Los Angeles Metro Rail and Metro Busway systems.
+North Hollywood station is a combined rapid transit and bus rapid transit station in the Los Angeles Metro Rail and Metro Busway systems.
 It is the northwestern terminus of the B Line subway and eastern terminus of the G Line BRT route.
 It is located at the intersection of Lankershim Boulevard and Chandler Boulevard in the NoHo Arts District of the North Hollywood neighborhood in the San Fernando Valley of Los Angeles.